Hint: remember, this question is totally job-related. It is designed for the

 long silence.
 Let the manager be the first to present a figure.
 It will give you power and control.

 If forced to give a specific number, never give a broad range -- you will usually be offered the low end.
 Instead, be as precise

 as possible: "I'd be open to something in the mid-hundred-nineties."
 Giving such a specific

 number presumes you've researched the local job market and know what people with your skills are making.

 HINT : You want the manager to know that you're extremely interested in his opportunity, but are keeping your options open.

-A : "Yes, Mr. X, but at this point XYZ is my first choice."
+Possible answer : "Yes, Mr/Mrs. X, but at this point your company is my first choice."

 upcoming interview, keep in mind that the hiring manager gets just as excited about a potentially strong candidate as the